ChainSafe/forest-iac/tf-managed/live/README.md

         └── terragrunt.hcl
 ```

 The difference between a `prod` and a `dev` application should be minimal.
-This would include a different Slack notification channel (which is already handled by the root `terragrunt.hcl`) or using a larger instances for `prod` environment.
+This would include a different Slack notification channel (already handled by the root `terragrunt.hcl`) or using larger instances for the `prod` environment.

 ## Tags